meetoseh/backend/docs/redis/keys.md

 - `stats:interactive_prompt_sessions:{subcategory}:{unix_date}:subs` where:

-  - `subcategory` is the subcategory of the journey that the interactive prompt is for, e.g.
+  - `subcategory` is the external name of the subcategory of the journey that the prompt is for
-    `spoken-word-meditation`
   - `unix_date` is the number of days since the unix epoch

   goes to a set containing the subs of all the users who have started an interactive prompt